webpy/webpy.github.com/Insert.md

     ><sql: 'SELECT * FROM mytable OFFSET 10'>

 ##\**values
 A set of named arguments that represent the fields in your table.
-If values are not given, the database may create default values or issue a warning.
+If values are not given, the database may create default values or issue a warning